Drug Trafficking Crimes in Pasco

 Penalties for Drug Trafficking in Florida

 The drug-trafficking statute imposes a mandatory life sentence for trafficking in especially large amounts of certain substances.
-However, this threshold, which triggers a mandatory life sentence, is never described as a “mandatory minimum” sentence like the other mandatory minimum sentences imposed by various threshold amounts covered by the statute.
+The threshold that triggers a mandatory life sentence, however, is never described as a “mandatory minimum” sentence like the other mandatory minimum sentences imposed by various threshold amounts covered by the statute.

 Trafficking in 200 grams or more, but less than 400 grams, of cocaine, a first degree felony, is punishable by a 15-year mandatory minimum term of imprisonment and a mandatory fine of $100,000 under Section 893.135(1)(b)1.b., F.S.

-Special Investigations Division on Drug Trafficking in Pasco – Visit the website of the Pasco County Sheriff’s Office to learn more about the Vice and Narcotics Unit for the Special Investigations Division.
-The unit consists of three detective squads.
-Detectives in the Pasco Sheriff’s Office Vice and Narcotics Unit engage in overt and overt investigations.
+Special Investigations Division on Drug Trafficking in Pasco – Visit the website of the Pasco County Sheriff’s Office to learn more about the Vice and Narcotics Unit for the Special Investigations Division and the way the division investigates narcotics investigations.
+With three detective squads, the law enforcement officers with the Pasco Sheriff’s Office Vice and Narcotics Unit engage in overt and overt investigations.

 Drug Trafficking and the Illegal Drug Trade – Visit the website of the United Nations Office on Drugs and Crime (UNODC) to learn more about examples o drug trafficking crimes involving the international illicit trade involving the sale of substances, distribution, manufacture, and cultivation.
 Find the answers to frequently asked questions such as how much jail time a person might get for drug trafficking in different counties.
 The website also provides information comparing a variety of different types of prohibition strategies used in different countries throughout the world to address the cause and effect of trafficking narcotics.

 Lawyers for Felony Drug Crimes in Pasco County